-As part of an ongoing collaboration with The Coca-Cola Company, Rojkind Arquitectos together with AGENT worked on the design of Foro Ciel, the physical space that will house the activities of the Transformadora Ciel program.
+As part of an ongoing collaboration with The Coca-Cola Company, Rojkind Arquitectos with AGENT worked on the design of Foro Ciel, an physical space that will house the activities of the Transformadora Ciel program.

 Michel Rojkind (Principal)

 Gerardo Salinas (Partner)

 AGENT: Alberto Villareal, Felipe Castañeda and Isaac Smeke